-Participants and value of The participation of the Chief Executive Officer required approval by shareholders at the annual general meeting.
-The Board obtained grant approval to grant 114,643 performance rights to Mr Beylier, with a face value of USD 210,230.
-Participation of other KMP who are not directors of the Company was as follows: Chief Operating Officer - 100% of base salary; Chief Financial Officer - 40% of base salary; EVP, Energy & EVP, Enterprise & Emerging Markets - 50% of base salary; Other KMP - 20-30% of base salary.
+Participants and value of The participation of the Chief Executive Officer required approval by charabeldom at the appual general meeting.
+The Beard obtained grant The participation of the Chief Executive Officer required approval by shareholders at the annual general meeting.
+The Board obtained approval to grant 114,643 performance rights to Mr Beylier, with a face value of USD 210,230.
+Jan Participation of other KMP who are not directors of the Company was as follows: Chief Operating Officer - 100% of base salary; Chief Financial Officer - 40% of base salary; EVP, Energy & EVP, Enterprise & Emerging Markets - 50% of base salary; Other KMP - 20-30% of base salary.
 Grant of performance rights The 2017 LTIP offer comprised of performance rights.
 A performance right entitles the holder to acquire a share for nil consideration at the end of the performance period, subject to meeting specific performance conditions.
-Specific Portormation Containers.
 The number of performance rights granted was based on a fixed percentage of the relevant participant's annual fixed remuneration and was issued to the participant at no cost.
 Performance conditions, The performance condition must be satisfied in order for the performance right to vest.
-For the LTIP schemes: performance period and 50% of the total performance rights will vest subject to the achievement of a Total Shareholder Return (TSR) performance target for vesting the Company that exceeds the performance of the S&P/ASX Small Ordinaries Index (AUD) (Index) over the performance period and subject to the participant being an employee at the end of the performance period ("TSR component"); and 50% of the performance rights will vest solely subject to the participant being an employee at the end of the performance period ("service component").
+For the LTIP schemes: performance period and • 50% of the total performance rights will vest subject to the achievement of a Total Shareholder Return (TSR) performance target for vesting the Company that exceeds the performance of the S&P/ASX Small Ordinaries Index (AUD) (Index) over the performance period an subject to the participant being an employee at the end of the performance period ("TSR component"); and 50% of the performance rights will vest solely subject to the participant being an employee at the end of the performance period ("service component").
 Performance against the above conditions will be assessed by the Board as soon as practicable following the completion of the performance period (31 December 2020).
 Performance rights that remain unvested following this assessment will lapse immediately.
-Vesting conditions - TSR Full vesting of the TSR component can only occur when the TSR performance of the Company is at least equal to the performance of the component Index over the performance period.
+Vesting conditions - TSR component Full vesting of the TSR component can only occur when the TSR performance of the Company is at least equal to the performance of the Index over the performance period.
 Where the Company's TSR performance does not meet this threshold, there is no vesting unless the Board exercises its discretion to allow partial vesting of up to 50%.
 Rights associated with The performance rights do not attract dividends, voting rights or any capital distributions. performance rights Restrictions on dealing Participants must not sell, transfer, encumber, hedge or otherwise deal with performance rights.
 Cessation of employment If the participant ceases employment for death, permanent disability or is otherwise determined to be a "good leaver" by the Board, unvested performance rights will vest in full, unless otherwise determined by the Board.
 If the participant ceases employment in any other circumstances, all unvested performance rights will lapse, unless otherwise determine by the Board.
-Change of control In a situation where there is likely to be a change of control, the Board has the discretion to accelerate vesting of some or all of the A-STAN WAY performance rights.
-Where only some of the performance rights are vested on a change of control, the remainder of the performance rights will immediately lapse.
-39.00
+Change of control Change of control by the Board.